ayoisaiah/f2/README.md

 +-------+--------+-------------------------------------+
 ```

 You can append the `-F` flag to fix the conflict.
-This will add a number to the target path to differentiate it from the
+This will add a number to the target path to differentiate it from the other renamed files:

 ```bash
 $ f2 -f 'a|b' -r 'c' -F